foundriesio/docs/source/getting-started/signup/index.rst

 This generates an unmodified :ref:`ref-linux` OS Image, which is from this point onward, **owned by you**.

 When your account is created, it is not associated with any factories.
-Create one by clicking :guilabel:`Create Factory`.
+Create one by clicking :guilabel:`New Factory`.

 .. figure:: /_static/signup/no-factories.png
    :width: 900
    :align: center
+   :alt: no Factories screen

    Your journey begins empty handed